Parco naturale delle Capanne di Marcarolo: Wildlife

 Among animals is to be highlighted a wide reptiles' and amphibia's biodiversity: in the park have been found eight different species of snakes and in the obscurity of the old mines dwells the endemic Speleomantes strinatii, at first considered a subspecies of the Italian cave salamander and now a self-standing species.

 In the streams lives not only the brown trout but also the endangered white-clawed crayfish, observed in Lemme Valley.
 Park's forests offer a suitable habitat to wild boars, foxes, badgers, fat dormouses, bats, roe deer, fallow deer, European hedgehogs, beech martens and hares.

 Located on a crowded migratory route the park offers nesting places to many bird species.
 Among birds of prey must be noted the short-toed snake eagle (in Italian Biancone), a species very endangered in Italy which was chosen as the symbol of the park.
 Many common buzzards' couples also nest in the protected area.

 Transport

-Capanne di Marcarolo park can be reached by car via motorway (Autostrada A26 Voltri-Sempione or Autostrada A7 Genova-Milano).
+Capanne di Marcarolo park can be reached by car via motorway (Autostrada A26 Voltri-Sempione or Autostrada A7 Genoa-Milan).
 The closest railway stations are in Serravalle Scrivia and Arquata Scrivia.